CyberSafe-Labs/Kwick-Browser/README.md

-This branch only contains a set of redirects; the source for the new site is located here: https://github.com/minbrowser/minbrowser.github.io
+Meet Kwick, a fast open source browser
+Currently it is under development